Slamy/Wiki_MiSTer/Frequently-Asked-Questions.md

 _Long answer:_ While it's fine for general operations, the DE-10 board’s FPGA chip ideally requires a passive heatsink to avoid heat interfering with some of the more complex cores.
 22mm x 22mm is the ideal heatsink size for this.
 Active cooling (a fan) is recommended for long term use.
 Some cores may present corruption/artifacts if the chip is not cooled with a fan.
 A 40mm diameter fan, powered from either the IO board or directly from one of the DE-10’s GPIO pins, is the recommended type for this task.
 Typically this fan is mounted on the optional IO board, however it can also be mounted on a 3D-printed plate or hand-cut piece of plastic or cardboard if you do not need or have an IO board.

-## Do I need an IO board to get analog video output to my CRT?

-_Short answer:_ No.  You can use an HDMI to VGA adapter to do it.

-_Long answer:_ Use of an inexpensive HDMI to VGA adapter is supported in most cores through [Direct Video](Direct-Video).
-Search online and you will find many inexpensive options.

 ## I heard the DE10-Nano board uses subsidized components.
 Is MiSTer doomed if that stops?